NaveenRokkam/Git_Kitty/README.md

 git worktree list
 ```

+# Fork Scenarios

+### Scenario 1:
-# You forked a source and source has moved ahead.
+You forked a source and source has moved ahead.
 How to make your Fork up to date with Source and then apply your local <br> changes to Source.

 #### Add a new remote : `Upstream` for the Source git repo
 1. ``` git remote add Upstream https://github.com/NaveenRokkam/Git_Kitty.git ( Originial source which was used to fork)